 Verdant began accepting funding proposals in June 2011 in four health priority areas: Education and Empowerment, Prevention, Access to Healthcare Services, and Policy and Advocacy.
 Funds are available for one-time uses like events and short-term needs in the community, as well as for ongoing health and wellness programs.
-Verdant paid out approximately \$6.1 million in community program investments during 2018.
+Verdant paid out approximately \$7.3 million in total program expenditures and grants during 2019, of which \$6.6 million related to community program investments.
 Each program is managed through a cooperative agreement with partners and is being monitored for performance and compliance by Verdant staff.
-Verdant also spent \$0.2 million on internal programs at the Verdant Community Wellness Center (VCWC) and its annual conference in 2018.
+Verdant also spent \$0.3 million on internal programs at the Verdant Community Wellness Center (VCWC) and its annual conference in 2019.